 The AWS International Water Stewardship Standard

-Now available in: Arabic, Bahasa Indonesia, Chinese, French, Japanese, Portuguese, Turkish, Spanish and Vietnamese.
+Now available in: Arabic, Bahasa Indonesia, Bengali, Chinese, French, Japanese, Portuguese, Turkish, Spanish and Vietnamese.

 AWS International Water Stewardship Standard (AWS Standard) is a globally applicable framework for major water users to understand their water use and impacts, and to work collaboratively and transparently for sustainable water management within a catchment context.
 The Standard is intended to drive social, environmental and economic benefits at the scale of a catchment.